JuliaFinance/Currencies.jl/README.md

 valuate(rates, :USD, 100JPY)  # 2.00 USD
 ```

-For more on valuation, as usual, see the [documentation](http://currenciesjl.readthedocs.org/en/latest/valuation.html).
+For more on valuation, as usual, see the [documentation](https://totalverb.github.io/Currencies.jl/stable/valuation).

 ## Floating Points & Other Reals
-Advanced users may be interested in a [cautionary note](http://currenciesjl.readthedocs.org/en/latest/rounding.html) on rounding.
+Advanced users may be interested in a [cautionary note](https://totalverb.github.io/Currencies.jl/stable/rounding) on rounding.

 ## Custom Currencies & Names
-Advanced users may also be interested in [using currencies](http://currenciesjl.readthedocs.org/en/latest/custom.html) that are not in ISO 4217.
+Advanced users may also be interested in [using currencies](https://totalverb.github.io/Currencies.jl/stable/custom) that are not in ISO 4217.

+## Related Packages
+Please see [FinancialMarkets.jl](https://github.com/imanuelcostigan/FinancialMarkets.jl) package in case that suits your needs better.